 For example, a biochemist can be an authority on evolution.
 In fact, I would expect nothing less.
 However, there are PhD level biochemists who are creationists – these are false authorities, because they have no or disputed evidence for their claims.

 Climate change denialism is filled with false authorities.
 Over 97% of papers published about climate change support the fact of human caused climate change.
-If science were actually a democracy, this would be a landslide.
-Yet, climate change deniers rely upon false authorities and bad research to claim that there’s a “debate.”
-There’s no debate.
+If science were actually a democracy, this would be a landslide election.
+Yet, climate change deniers cherry pick statements from false authorities and bad research to claim that there’s a “debate.”
+There is no debate.

 Not only are 97% of published papers in support of climate change, but also those papers are published by leading researchers in dozens of different fields.
-There are geologists, climatologists, archeologists, paleontologists, meteorologists, physicists, chemists, botanists, and dozens of other fields of science that publish tiny bits of evidence that form the whole of the consensus.
+There are geologists, climatologists, archeologists, paleontologists, meteorologists, physicists, chemists, botanists, and dozens of other fields of science that have published tiny bits of evidence that form the solid foundation of the consensus.
 Once again, like evolution, the evidence is the size of a literal mountain.

-Even after eight years of formal education immunology, it probably takes another decade of research, writing, presentation, criticism, and publication to be declared an expert.
-But even then, it’s all about the evidence.
+For example, even after eight years of formal education in immunology, it probably takes another decade of research, writing, presentation, criticism, and publication to be declared an expert in the field.
+And whatever claims that they make about immunology must be supported by evidence – they don’t get a waiver from that standard because they have that immunology degree.

-There are actual false authorities in immunology, like Tetyana Obukhanych, who, on the surface, appear to be real experts or authorities, but they have no published evidence that supports their public opinions.
-That’s where the logical fallacy arises.
+There are actual false authorities in immunology, like Tetyana Obukhanych, who, on the surface, appears to be a real expert or authority, but she presents no published scientific evidence that supports her public opinions.
+That’s where the logical fallacy of false authority arises.

 That’s why, as Dr. Novella states, we rely upon the expert opinion, though as skeptics, we still have to weigh the evidence, even if presented by experts.
 As I wrote in articles on skepticism and debunking pseudoscience, large amounts of high quality evidence must be used to form a consensus, or, alternatively, shift us away from the consensus.